jsteigelman/art-flash/README.md

 [https://steigelman-art-flash.netlify.app/](https://steigelman-art-flash.netlify.app/)

 ## Functionality
-* User can retrieve a randomly chosen artwork record from the collection of the Metropolitan Museum of Art
+* User can retrieve an artwork record, at random, from the collection of the Metropolitan Museum of Art
-* * User can retrieve a randomly chosen artwork record from the collection of the Smithsonian Institution
+* User can retrieve an artwork record, at random, from the collection of the Smithsonian Institution
+* User can access information including the image, artist, title, date, medium, dimensions, and collection for each object record

 ## Built With